Recras/recras-wordpress-plugin/readme.txt

 == Changelog ==

+= Unreleased =
+* Improve error message when "id" is set, but empty
+* Plugin now requires PHP 7.4 or higher

 = 6.1.6 =
 * Fix for multi-day packages where the last line has no end time
 * Fix wrongful error after clearing cache